Parents wonder if kids are learning amid Los Angeles strike

 The district has hired hundreds of substitutes to replace educators and staff members who left for picket lines, a move that the teachers union has called irresponsible.

-Peter Spruyt said he and his fifth-grade daughter "got wet and yelled our voices raw" as they joined teachers protesting for additional staffing at Micheltorena Elementary School.
+Peter Spruyt said he and his fifth-grade daughter "got wet and yelled our voices raw" as they joined teachers protesting in the rain for additional staffing at Micheltorena Elementary School.
 He said he understands parents who sent their kids to school.

 "A lot of people have no choice.
 They have to work, and child care is unaffordable," Spruyt said.

-"She might come to work with me so I can make her study her French," said Whitehead, a real estate agent.

-Parents at some schools said attendance appeared to be low Monday, but official numbers were not immediately available.
+District officials estimated that more than 141,630 students — less than a quarter of the usual daily total — attended 1,240 schools on Monday.

-Months of talks between United Teachers Los Angeles, which has 35,000 members, and the district have ended without a deal.
-No new negotiations were scheduled.
+Months of talks between United Teachers Los Angeles, which has about 35,000 members, and the district ended without a deal.
 Beutner said the district is committed to resolving the contract negotiation as soon as possible and urged the union to resume bargaining.

 Gov. Gavin Newsom urged the sides to resume negotiations and end the strike that was "disrupting the lives of too many kids and their families."